pfulop/phone-insurance/README.md

 # Phone insurance form

 This project was created using create-react-app cli.
 This project relies on react, redux, redux-form, react-router and couple other dependencies.
-Testing is done via JEST and ENZYM snapshots.
+Testing is done via JEST and ENZYME snapshots.

 ### dependencies